aruth2/spectrum-slicing/README.md

 ![Soft Scaling Behavior](https://raw.githubusercontent.com/aruth2/spectrum-slicing/master/Threadspeed_1000_nanotube_WithoutInfProcessor.png)

 ### Repeated solving of matrices with similar eigenvalue distributions
 This next test is of a matrix with a very poor eigenspectrum distribution.
 The first diagonalization used uniformly distributed subintervals.
 The second diagonalization used the eigenvalues from the previous run to distribute the subintervals.
 This test was ran using the -doublediag option of sips_square.
-It can be seen that the first diagonalization only achieved a speed up of about 4x using 48 processor aside from a few points which had a better balance.
+It can be seen that the first diagonalization only achieved a speed up of about 4x using 48 processors aside from a few points which had a better balance.

 ![Soft Scaling Behavior](https://raw.githubusercontent.com/aruth2/spectrum-slicing/master/FirstDiagRate.png)